guilhemmarchand/kafka-demo-cookbook/README.md

 - Create a new HEC token, do no specifiy any sourcetype / source and select the default index to be **main**

+- Create a new index named "kafka_demo_acme" and add this index to the list of allowed indexed in the token definition

 - Create a new Sink connector:

 *modify the HEC target if Splunk is not running in Docker*